 At least in part these problems were caused by previous over zealous line closures and "rationalisations" - aka: simplifying / reducing track layouts and introducing signalling systems in ways which also reduced the total number of trains which could travel over them.

 Another legacy from state controlled days which seriously curtailed growth in rail services that privatisation (at least temporarily) ended was the policy of "over the top" fare rises designed to limit growth and reduce the need for investment in railway infrastructure.
-However with some of the latest franchises requiring very large premium payments for the right to operate the franchise so this demon is returning, along with a penny pinching policy of running shorter trains (on routes away from the major London commuter flows), albeit with revenue generation - to pay the premium - being the aim.
+However with some of the latest franchises requiring very large premium payments for the right to operate the franchise so this demon is returning, along with a penny pinching policy of running shorter trains (mostly on routes but not wholly away from the major London commuter flows), albeit with revenue generation - to pay the premium - being the aim.

 The one thing that railway privatisation has failed to achieve is the stanching in the relentless growth of road traffic.
-Maybe this was never intended - certainly it is not surprising when the fact that in the two decades prior to 2007 the cost of going by car had fallen by 10%, whilst the cost of travelling by public transport had soard by 50% is taken into account. (inflation ajusted figures).
+Maybe this was never intended - certainly it is not surprising when one takes into account the fact that in the two decades prior to 2007 the cost of going by car had fallen by 10%, whilst the cost of travelling by public transport had soared by 50%. (inflation adjusted figures).

 Road traffic levels have now risen so much that many of our roads can barely cope - and many of the remaining rail lines are at saturation point too.
 But instead of re-opening any of the many rail lines which it could be said should never have been closed (eg: